oceanhackweek/ohw23_proj_argo_ml/README.md

 Jupyter notebook with all the steps

 ## (Optional) Apply IOOS QC on the "fake" data

+If we have time, can use the ioos_qc module's qartod.spike_test function.

 ## (Optional) Prepare the data for the Dense Neural Network (DNN) model